-^{} With respect to any exhibits incorporated by reference to any Exchange Act filings, the Commission file number for Enterprise Products Partners L.P. is 1-14323.
+^{} With respect to any exhibits incorporated by reference to any Exchange Act filings, the Commission file number is 1-32610 for Enterprise GP Holdings L.P. and 1-14323 for Enterprise Products Partners L.P.

 ^{} Identifies management contract and compensatory plan arrangements.